jenetics/jenetics/README.md

 ## Citations

+* O. M. Elzeki, M. F. Alrahmawy, Samir Elmougy. <a href="http://www.mecs-press.org/ijisa/ijisa-v11-n12/IJISA-V11-N12-3.pdf">A New Hybrid Genetic and Information Gain Algorithm for Imputing Missing Values in Cancer Genes Datasets. </a> <em>PInternational Journal of Intelligent Systems and Applications (IJISA), Vol.11, No.12, pp.20-33, DOI: 10.5815/ijisa.2019.12.03. </em></a> Dec.
+2019.
 * Oliver Strauß, Ahmad Almheidat and Holger Kett. <a href="https://pdfs.semanticscholar.org/0a91/c4e03a2acd8c295af398167edf7350ad0662.pdf">Applying Heuristic and Machine Learning Strategies to ProductResolution. </a> <em>Proceedings of the 15th International Conference on Web Information Systems and Technologies (WEBIST 2019), pages 242-249. </em></a> Nov.
 2019.
 * Höttger R., Igel B., Spinczyk O. <a href="https://link.springer.com/chapter/10.1007/978-3-030-30275-7_44">Constrained Software Distribution for Automotive Systems. </a> <em>Communications in Computer and Information Science, vol 1078. </em></a> Oct.
 2019.
 * Jin-wooLee, Gwangseon Jang, Hohyun Jung, Jae-Gil Lee, Uichin Lee. <a href="https://doi.org/10.1016/j.pmcj.2019.101082">Maximizing MapReduce job speed and reliability in the mobile cloud by optimizing task allocation. </a> <em>Pervasive and Mobile Computing. </em></a> Oct.
 2019.